chainstack/docs/docs/subgraphs.md

 ## Introduction

 Subgraphs remove the complexity of extracting and processing data from archive nodes and deliver an intuitive UI for Web3 developers to easily filter and query data.
 When you deploy a subgraph and configure the query criteria, all successful hits are indexed, and the results are stored in a PostgreSQL database.
-A GraphQL endpoint is created that you can use to access the most recent data from your subgraph, synchronised to the latest block.
+A GraphQL endpoint is created that you can use to access the most recent data from your subgraph, synchronized to the latest block.

 This document provides you with an introduction to Subgraphs and walks you through how to add, create, and deploy a subgraph, and how to query subgraph data.